Magenta-Duck/SockCam/doc/specification-001-mvp.md

 * Support for a [wide variety of platforms](https://socket.io/docs/v4/).
 While the mobile app will only be in Kotlin/Android, we want to support interaction with a wide variety of implementations for servers, desktop, and other mobile apps - depending on the user's needs.
 * [Scalable using adapters](https://socket.io/docs/v4/adapter/) - we want to support large scale operations in the future.

+## Testing

+### Automated Tests

+We will not provide any automated testing in this phase as making sure the overall architecture is right is a goal of the current phase and therefore significant changes are possible, which would require tests to be re-written.

+### Server

+We will still need a server to connect to, and something to issue messages to SockCam to trigger taking photos.
+As we're using Socket.IO, by the easiest way to do so is to create a simple NodeJS project.
+That will be in a separate repo, and may ultimately be replaced by a Kotlin/Java version in the future.

 ## Unknowns

 These are things that need to be researched / experimented with before implementation begins in earnest: